bwsw/cloudstack-ui/docs/source/CSUI-LogView.rst

 The logs will be displayed in accordance with the chosen period.

-You can change filtering parameters and refresh the list of logs by clicking "Show logs".
+You can change filtering parameters and refresh the list of logs by clicking "SHOW LOGS".

 Sorting of Logs
 ---------------------------